Rio Hondo College logo

 Transfers to: CSU

-This course discusses the principles of suspension, steering and wheel alignment for modern imported and domestic automobiles and light trucks.
+This course covers the principles of suspension, steering, and wheel alignment for 21st century imported and domestic automobiles and light trucks.
 Emphasis is placed on developing skills required in the diagnosis, and/or repair and adjustment to steering systems and wheel alignment angles.
-Complete suspension and steering system overhaul will be covered in the laboratory.
-Computerized wheel alignment and computerized wheel balancing equipment will be used / demonstrated.
-This course is designed for students wanting to work in the automotive sector or automotive technicians needing to improve their skills and knowledge in suspension, steering and alignment.
-Students with permission from the Division may re-enroll only one time for certification or licensure standards.
+Complete suspension and steering system overhaul is covered in the laboratory, and computerized wheel alignment and computerized wheel balancing equipment are techniques that will be utilized and demonstrated.
+This course is designed for students who want to work in the automotive sector, or automotive technicians who need to improve their skills and knowledge in suspension, steering, and alignment.
+Students may re-enroll in the course only one time, and only with permission from the Division of Career and Technical Education (C.T.E.), in order to meet certification and licensure standards.

 AUTO 220 - Manual Drive Trains and AxlesM4.0